Candy Kitchen’s Rich History of Homemade Candies spans Four Generations

 The fudge, salt water taffy and chocolates are all manufactured based upon consumer demand, guaranteeing that the freshest product is always available to customers.
 “We typically make about 200 pounds per week in the off-season, whereas we’d be making 600 pounds of that same fudge flavor multiple days a week in summer,” explains Bruce Leiner, President of Candy Kitchen.

-In this modern world filled with additives and preservatives, where machines have replaced hard-working employees, Candy Kitchen maintains their old-fashioned approach which has yielded them fantastic results with 85 years of success to back them.
+In this modern world filled with additives and preservatives, where machines have replaced hard-working employees, Candy Kitchen maintains their old-fashioned approach which has yielded them fantastic results with over 85 years of success to back them.
 Candy Kitchen’s talented team of candymakers and chocolatiers, led by Head Candymaker Josh Leiner, take the time to physically make, cut, shape, drizzle and sprinkle each component of the company’s confections.

 “Our key ingredient is hand labor,” Bruce shared.
 “Even with the available technologies of today, most of our candies are still handmade, and our employees take tremendous pride in their work.
 Every single cluster, bark and gourmet pretzel is hand dipped and packed.”